pavel-zhur/Economy/docs/intro.md

 - The goal is to preserve working elements while adapting to new schema/instruction changes
 - This prevents unnecessary breakage of interpretations that users had already accepted

 ## Contextual Continuity During Reinterpretation
 - Previous interpretations are available to the AI during reinterpretation to provide context
 - The AI should maintain consistency in entity names, visual attributes, hierarchical decisions
 - Arbitrary but consistent decisions from previous interpretations should be preserved when possible
-- The system balances evolution with stability - adapting to changes without breaking what works
+- Users can talk to the AI about context preservation vs evolution preferences
+- The AI generates multiple views of the same data based on user's mental model and comfort level
 - This context-awareness is crucial for user trust and system reliability